Han Yu: Thoughts and beliefs

 Han Yu promoted Confucianism but was also deeply opposed to Buddhism, a religion that was then popular at the Tang court.
 In 819, he sent a letter, "Memorial on Bone-relics of the Buddha", to the emperor in which he denounced "the elaborate preparations being made by the state to receive the Buddha's fingerbone, which he called 'a filthy object' and which he said should be 'handed over to the proper officials for destruction by water and fire to eradicate forever its origin'.
 Han Yu contrasted the Chinese civilization and barbarism where people were "like birds and wild beast or like the barbarians".
 He considered Buddhism to be of barbarian (夷狄) origin, therefore an unsuitable religion for the Chinese people.

+Again from Han Yu's letter, "Memorial on Bone-relics of the Buddha":